willemmanuel/innisfree/docs/user_manual.md

 Appointment types are useful for identying what type of doctor a co-worker is visiting.
 To create a new appointment type you should go to the new appointment page.
 From this page, you click the "Manage Appointment Types" button, enter the name of the new appointment type to add, and click "Save."
 Currently trying this from the edit appointment page will not work.

 #### Houses
 Similar to appointments, administrator users can create, edit and delete houses.
 Administrators can also create new residents from this page.
+See this entry under the [Workstation Head Role](#workstation-head-role) for more information on viewing houses.

 ##### Creating a New House
 Click the "New House" button from the Houses page, enter the house name and phone number, and then click "Create House."
 The name field is required, while a phone number is quite handy.